Ultimate Guide to Keyword Research for Your Startup

 Long-tail keywords are what a lot of brands aim to rank for.
 They are more achievable, less competitive, and more convertible.

-In fact, a study revealed that 69.7% of search queries contain four words or more.
+A study revealed that 69.7% of search queries contain four words or more.

 Keywords Analysis